HL7/livd/input/pagecontent/general-mapping.md

     <td>DeviceDefinition.modelNumber</td>
 </tr>
 <tr>
-    <td>UID - the unique device identifier, that may be the one used in the Unique Device Identifier (UDI) constructs</td>
+    <td>Testkit UID - the unique device identifier, that may be the one used in the Unique Device Identifier (UDI) constructs</td>
     <td>DeviceDefinition.udiDeviceIdentifier.deviceIdentifier</td>
 </tr>
 <tr>
-    <td>UID Type - capable of supporting the unique device identification system to identify medical devices through their distribution and use.</td>
+    <td>Testkit UID Type - capable of supporting the unique device identification system to identify medical devices through their distribution and use.</td>
     <td>DeviceDefinition.udiDeviceIdentifier.issuer</td>
 </tr>
 <tr>